 Optimization of Shipping Processes

 Details regarding customer orders, fleet availability, warehousing, and personnel availability can be available via AI technology.
 Routes can be planned and optimized, depending on traffic conditions and other factors.
-For example, UPS postal service uses Orion, a GPS tool that helps drivers make timely and cost-effective deliveries.
-A company saves 10 million gallons of fuel annually by optimizing their routes.
+For example, the UPS postal service uses Orion, a GPS tool that helps drivers make timely and cost-effective deliveries.
+A company saves 10 million gallons of fuel annually by optimizing its routes.

-AI can also analyze the data related to the supplier like audits, delivery performance, credit reports, evaluations to make future decisions.
+AI can also analyze the data related to the supplier like audits, delivery performance, credit reports, and evaluations to make future decisions.

 Artificial intelligence technology changes many warehousing operations and inventory processes.
 The biggest trend in smart warehousing is robotics.
-Self-driving robots locate and move inventory in warehouses, track items and sort packages.
+Self-driving robots locate and move inventory in warehouses, track items, and sort packages.
 In Amazon fulfillment centers, robots work alongside humans with artificial intelligence guiding their actions.

 Lineage Logistics focuses on the automated location of inventory in the warehouse.
 The algorithm predicts which items will stay in the warehouse longer and which will leave soon.
 That increased efficiency by over 20 percent.